absolunet/docs-node-ioc/src/docs/03_first-steps/01_create-a-command/en.md

 To be able to receive a parameter, we need to specify it in the command through the `parameters` accessor.

-It should return an array of array of `Parameter` arguments, which are, in order, `[name, isRequired, defaultValue, description]`.
+It should return a two-dimensional array of `Parameter` arguments, which are, in order, `[name, isRequired, defaultValue, description]`.

 ```javascript
 class InspireBookCommand extends Command {